-Amazon Communications Policy Changes & Buyer-Seller Messaging Updates [September 2020]Seller Labs
+Changes to Amazon Communications Policy & Buyer-Seller Message [September 2020]Seller Labs

-- Amazon has made it clear that you can use Seller Labs Pro, powered by Feedback Genius, to communicate with buyers.
-The new rules state that you can use an approved third-party application listed in the Marketplace Appstore.
-Seller Labs Pro is absolutely approved.
-To be clear: YES, YOU CAN USE FEEDBACK GENIUS TO ASK A BUYER FOR A REVIEW.
+- Amazon has made it clear that you can use third-party apps to communicate with buyers.
+The approved third-party applications are listed in the Marketplace Appstore, and Seller Labs Pro is absolutely approved.

-- The changes primarily affect language and formatting of customer communications.
+- The changes primarily affect the language and formatting of customer communications.

 - The changes are fairly small and in keeping with both common sense and good customer service.